apacheignite/documentation/clustering/docker-deployment.md

     "1-3": "`1.1.4`",
     "2-3": "`APACHE`",
     "3-0": "`IGNITE_CONFIG`",
-    "3-1": "The url to config file or relativity path by META-INF.
-Downloaded config file will be saved to ./ignite-config.xml", "3-2": "`N/A`",
+    "3-1": "URL to the Ignite configuration file (can also be relative to the  META-INF folder on the class path).
+The downloaded config file will be saved to ./ignite-config.xml", "3-2": "`N/A`",
     "3-3": "`https://raw.githubusercontent.com/bob/master/ignite-cfg.xml\n`",
     "4-0": "`OPTION_LIBS`",
-    "4-1": "Ignite optional libs which will be include in classpath.", "4-2": "`ignite-log4j,ignite-spring,ignite-indexing`",
+    "4-1": "Ignite optional libs which will be included in the class path.", "4-2": "`ignite-log4j,ignite-spring,ignite-indexing`",
     "4-3": "`ignite-aws,ignite-aop`"
   },